catseye/SixtyPical/README.markdown

 *   have `copy` instruction able to copy a constant to a user-def mem loc, etc.
 *   add absolute addressing in shl/shr, absolute-indexed for add, sub, etc.
 *   check and disallow recursion.
+*   automatic tail-call optimization (could be tricky, w/constraints?)
+*   re-order routines and optimize tail-calls to fallthroughs